ls1intum/Artemis/docs/dev/guidelines/client.rst

 9. Icons with Text
 ====================

-If you use icons aside of text (for example for a button or link), make sure that they are separated by a newline.
+If you use icons next to text (for example for a button or link), make sure that they are separated by a newline.
 HTML renders one or multiple newlines as a space.

 Do this:
 .. code-block:: html